 - Bake at 325* for 15 minutes.
 Turn potatoes (you want all sides well coated with butter/sugar).

-- Reduce oven temp to 275* and continue baking for about 2 hours, turning potatoes every 15-20 minutes.
+- Reduce oven temp to 275* and continue baking for approximately 2 hours, carefully turning potatoes every 15-20 minutes.
 If it seems butter/sugar is caramelizing too quickly, reduce oven to 250*.

 - Potatoes should be caramelized, deep in color, and fork tender.